 Supplements and Health

-§ Over time there has developed a deficiency in one or more nutrients, or the diet is too restrictive.
+1. Over time there has developed a deficiency in one or more nutrients, or the diet is too restrictive

-§ Supplements may also be used as a preventative measure, for example the use of folic acid during pregnancy to promote the development of a healthy foetus.
+- 3. Used as a preventative measure.
+For example the use of folic acid during pregnancy to promote the development of a healthy foetus.

-Another important aspect of any supplement are their interactions.
+An important aspect of any supplement is their interactions.
 If someone is on any medication, care must be taken that the supplement does not adversely effect that medication.
-Another example is that of caffeine, which increases urinary excretions, so avoid taking supplements at the same time.
+Caffeine, for example, increases urinary excretions.
+Therefore taking supplements at the same time should be avoided.
 Excess fibre may also slow down absorption of a potentially beneficial substance.
 Some supplements may compete for absorption, for example iron and zinc.